 The daily requirement of an adult healthy person is about 700 mg [25].
 Calcium is the main element of bone tissue.
-It is also involved in the regulation of cell membrane permeability and mechanisms of blood clotting, and has an anti-stress effect.
+It is also involved in the regulation of cell membrane permeability and has the opposite effect of sodium.
+Calcium is involved in the mechanisms of blood clotting, and has an anti-stress effect.
 It promotes the elimination of heavy metal salts from the body and radionuclides, shows an antioxidant effect, has an anti-allergic effect, is a probiotic, and performs antioxidant functions.
 Calcium deficiency can provoke the development of hypertensive crises, toxicosis during pregnancy, an increase in blood cholesterol, the development of osteoporosis, and reduces the mechanical strength of bones.
 The body must be supplied in a certain ratio with phosphorus.